gabrielsouza988/LandingPage/README.md

 # LandingPage
-this is a project on a course from DankiCode.
-Is a project to show my skills as a programmer!
+this project is a landing page.
+It is a project to show my skills as a programmer!